WHATS HOT

 is a fungus that is commonly found in the vagina and gastrointestinal tract.
 When there is an overgrowth of yeast, it can cause an infection.
 Pregnant women are more susceptible to yeast infections due to the increased levels of estrogen in their bodies.
 Other factors that can contribute to a yeast infection include diabetes, high blood sugar, and taking antibiotics.

 There are many ways you can treat yeast infections during naturally.
-Some include eating yogurt, applying coconut oil to the affected area, and taking probiotics.
+Some home remedies include eating yogurt, applying coconut oil to the affected area, and taking probiotics.
 You can also try using essential oils such as tea tree oil or lavender oil.
 If you are experiencing severe symptoms, you should speak to your healthcare provider.

-1. To help prevent yeast infections, wear cotton underwear, avoid taking baths, only use natural unscented personal care products, and avoid sugars and refined foods.
+1. To help prevent yeast infections, wear cotton underwear, avoid taking baths, only use natural unscented personal products, and avoid sugars and refined foods.

 3. Aside from eating foods rich in L. acidophilus, taking a probiotic supplement is very beneficial, especially if you have been on antibiotics.
 You can also use a liquid form of a probiotic and use it as a suppository to naturally help treat vaginal yeast.
 Saturate a light tampon with the liquid probiotic, insert and leave it in for 2–3 hours.
 This is completely safe for pregnant women as a means to treat vaginal yeast during pregnancy.
 I also recommend douching with a vinegar and water solution, as it is a natural antifungal.